tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 ### Set environment for Aplication on Kubernetes

-There is two ways we can set the environment variable to the container in development
+There is two ways we can set the environment variable to the container in K8s

 #### Option 1: Set environment directly to deployment